 We worked with leading military and defence figures on a letter to the Prime Minister, which gained wide traction and impact.
-Members of Survivors Speak OUT (SSO - a national network of torture survivors who are former

-We're building momentum back up with the expansion of our survivor activism work in the coming year, including the planned creation of a Survivor Empowerment Directorate.
+Members of Survivors Speak OUT (SSO - a national network of torture survivors who are former We're building momentum back up with the expansion of our survivor activism work in the coming year, including the planned creation of a Survivor Empowerment Directorate.

-"The sun's unrelenting rays had scorched my heart for so long and left it charred.
-Now it has been replaced by soft falling rain that has brought a new stronger heart beating within me.

-Whenever I see the words "safeguarded", my heart leaps with joy and says, yes, that's what you are to me, Freedom from Torture, you make me feel like I'm always wearing an invisible sign that's boldly printed:
+"The every navelecting rays had scorched my beart for so long and left it charred that it has been replaced by soft falling rain that has brought a new stronger beart beating within one whenever I see the words tenfeguarded, my beaut leaps with jut and says, yes, that's what for ane to me, freedom from Tinture, you make me feel like I'm always wearing an invisible sign that's bubbly printed.